bgant/erv/README.md

 ![Image](PulseView_RS485_VAUTOW.png)

-Once I knew what the bytes on the wire should look like, I used a [USB-to-RS485](https://www.amazon.com/gp/product/B0BTYKS8LK) adapter to look at the data on Linux (here is a [cheaper adpater](https://www.amazon.com/Industrial-USB-RS485-Converter-Communication/dp/B081MB6PN2) that would also work):
+Once I knew what the bytes on the wire should look like, I used a [USB-to-RS485](https://www.amazon.com/gp/product/B0BTYKS8LK) adapter daisy-chained to D+, D-, and GND to look at the data on Linux (here is a [cheaper adpater](https://www.amazon.com/Industrial-USB-RS485-Converter-Communication/dp/B081MB6PN2) that would also work):

 ```
 sudo chmod o+rw /dev/ttyUSB0